docker/docs/datacenter/ucp/2.1/guides/user/access-ucp/cli-based-access.md

 The `env.sh` script updates the `DOCKER_HOST` environment variable to make your local Docker CLI communicate with UCP.
-It also updates the `DOCKER_CERT_PATH` environment variables to use the client certificates that are included in the client bundle you downloaded.
+It also updates the `DOCKER_CERT_PATH` environment variable to use the client certificates that are included in the client bundle you downloaded.

 From now on, when you use the Docker CLI client, it includes your client certificates as part of the request to the Docker Engine.
-You can now use the Docker CLI to create services, networks, volumes and other resources on a swarm managed by UCP.
+You can now use the Docker CLI to create services, networks, volumes, and other resources on a swarm managed by UCP.

 ## Download client certificates using the REST API